 I am an Assistant Professor in the Consumption and Healthy Lifestyles group.
 My research aims to understand the diversity of consumption practices and the conditions that shape this diversity.
 Within this broad area, I specialise in sustainable consumption and inequality, for example in research on food aid, poverty and food practices.

 Increasingly, my research takes a forward-looking approach, seeking to articulate possible futures and innovative interventions.

 My background is in sociology, human geography and ethnology and I hold a PhD from the University of Amsterdam.
 Previously I worked at the Delft University of Techology and the Meertens Institute of the Royal Netherlands Academy of Arts and Sciences (KNAW)

-I enjoy working in interdisciplinary teams and am fascinated by the different kinds of methods that can help unravel the everyday as well as possible future directions.
-My current projects are:
+I enjoy working in interdisciplinary teams and am fascinated by the different kinds of methods that can help unravel the dynamics of practices as well as possible future directions.

 This project aims to achieve a better understanding of the role of meat at festive occasions.
 Based on the idea that ritualised behaviour can hinder but also promote change, this project asks the question: what is the potential of ritual interventions in supporting a transition to more healthy and sustainable food practices?

 Following a series of preparatory workshops, the project team will conduct participatory research on festive occasions, such as Christmas, the Feast of Sacrifice, and the BBQ where the consumption of meat plays a prominent role.
 One of the project outcomes is a framework for heritage interventions in (semi-)private settings aimed at a sustainable future for people and planet.